ghostqriver/Mobot_funcs/index.rst

     parameters:
         img              : a readin image

         clip_hist_percent: the parameter which control how much will be clip in the hist of original image's grayscale histogram, 10 by default

 brighter_CLAHE(img,clipLimit,tileGridSize):
     The function apply the CLAHE on a given image.

     parameters:
-        clipLimit,tileGridSize: the main parameters which should be given when apply the CLAHE, clipLimit         : float, 3.0 by
+        clipLimit,tileGridSize: the main parameters which should be given when apply the CLAHE

+        clipLimit         : float, 3.0 by default

         tileGridSize      : 1*2 tuple

 brightening_dataset(brightening_func,image_root,tar_folder,para = None):
     Do the transformation using the brightening_func on a given dataset.

     parameters:
         brightening_func: the brighten function's name

-        image_root      : the images path which store all images of the dataset tar_folder      : the path which the transformed images should be stored in para            : the first parameter for brightening_func, because here we only define two functions brighter_CLAHE and automatic_brightness_and_contrast both with the default parameter, for further using, we can modify this parameter for more complex transformation
+        image_root      : the images path which store all images of the dataset

+        tar_folder      : the path which the transformed images should be stored in

+        para            : the first parameter for brightening_func, because here we only define two functions brighter_CLAHE and automatic_brightness_and_contrast both with the default parameter, for further using, we can modify this parameter for more complex transformation

 visualize
 ----------------------------------
-``visualize.py``
+``visualize.py`` This file is used for visualizzation for checking whether the current augmentation or coco json file works or not.

+coco_json_show(json_file,image_path,image_name=None):
+    Given the path of json_file and images' path, random show 5 images with its annotations in the coco json file.
+If given a image_name, then only show that image.

+    parameters:
+        json_file: the path of the json

+        image_path: the path contain the images in the json

+        image_name: a certain file name, if given will only show this image